 Sideboards and cabinets can be used to add style, functionality and personality to your living space.
 Ideal for use as extra storage, or for displaying photos, ornaments and greenery, a cabinet or sideboard will make a great addition to your interior décor.

-If you’re thinking about adding a sideboard or cabinet to your interior, look for a piece that complements your existing furnishings.
+If you’re considering adding a sideboard or cabinet to your interior, look for a piece that complements your existing furnishings.
 If you already have dressers, console tables or coffee tables made from wood, choose a sideboard with a timber finish.
-Alternatively, if your other pieces of furniture are painted, opt for a more colourful sideboard and help your interior really come together.
+Alternatively, if your other pieces of furniture are painted, opt for a more colorful sideboard and help your interior really come together.

-Small interiors like those in Singapore HDB or BTO flats will benefit from the extra storage provided by sideboards.
+Small interiors will benefit from the extra storage provided by sideboards.
 So, if your home is bijou, choose a piece with lots of cupboards and drawers.

-Find out more about our beautiful collection of sideboards, and start searching for the piece that’s perfect for your home, by exploring our range of high-quality Singapore furniture today.
+Find out more about our beautiful collection of sideboards, and start searching for the piece that’s perfect for your home, by exploring our range of high quality furnishings today.

 A sideboard, also known as a buffet, is a piece of furniture that’s traditionally placed in the dining room and used for displaying and serving dishes.
-These days however, it’s probably more common to find sideboards in living rooms, hallways and kitchen/diners.
+These days, however, it’s probably more common to find sideboards in living rooms, hallways, and kitchens or diners.